 We note that the ORR has proposed a number of changes to the wider regulatory framework which are designed to encourage train operators to work more closely with Network Rail.
-These include the development of the efficiency benefit sharing mechanism (ESBM) into route based sharing (REBS) and the introduction of a downside for train operators.
-Additionally, the ORR has proposed that new franchisees should be exposed to variances in the level of the variable charge and that over the longer term it wishes explore the options for exposing operators to the fixed charge.
-Whilst decisions on franchising reform is firmly a decision for government, all of these factors combined appear to already offer a framework that will strengthen the incentives on operators to work even more closely with Network Rail than they currently do.
-For that reason we consider that the current arrangements, augmented by the enhancements proposed by the ORR for CP5, are likely to be sufficient.
+These include the development of the efficiency benefit sharing mechanism into route based sharing (REBS) and the introduction of a downside for train operators.
+Additionally, the ORR has proposed that new franchisees should be exposed to variances in the level of the variable charge (this is a decision for governments) and that over the longer term it wishes explore the options for exposing operators to the fixed charge.
+All of these factors are likely to strengthen the incentives on operators to work even more closely with Network Rail than they currently do.
+However, we do not consider that these enhancements are likely to be sufficient.
+We would like to see the introduction of a simple and transparent liquidated damages regime that compensates operators when Informed Traveller timescales have not been achieved.